PalumboN/garbage-collection-course/README.md

 Course about Garbage Collection using the PharoVM for CERCIRAS - Riga '23

+## Outline
+Automatic memory management is often supported by Garbage Collectors (GC).
+A GC deals with different programs that manipulate different data.
+This data must be allocated in the memory (heap), accessible when the application uses it and will be freed when is not necessary anymore (allocation pattern).
+GCs try to predict the allocation pattern of running applications for better performance.
+So, they implement parametric algorithms to adapt their complex behaviour to each specific application.
+There are reports about how garbage collection impacts application performance if not tuned properly, but most developers do not know how the GC works with their programs.
+In this lecture series, we introduce how Garbage Collectors work in the context of object-oriented programs.
+We use the Pharo language to profile the program allocations and analyse profile data.
+We will analyse applications with different allocation patterns and identify possible causes of performance degradation (pathological cases).
+We use this information for tuning GC parameters and improving the application’s performance.

 ## Modules

 - **Day 1: Introduction to Pharo and Object-Oriented Programming**